timescale/docs/timescaledb/tutorials/grafana/grafana-variables.md

-# Using Grafana Variables
+# Using Grafana variables

 Grafana variables enable end-users of your dashboards to filter and customize visualizations.

-### Pre-requisites
+### Prerequisites

 To complete this tutorial, you will need a cursory knowledge of the Structured Query Language (SQL).
 The tutorial will walk you through each SQL command, but it will be helpful if you've seen SQL before.

 * To start, [install TimescaleDB][install-timescale].
 * Next [setup Grafana][install-grafana].

 Once your installation of TimescaleDB and Grafana are complete, ingest the data found in the [NYC Taxi Cab][nyc-taxi] tutorial and configure Grafana to connect to that database.
-Be sure to follow the full tutorial if you’re interested in background on how to use TimescaleDB.
+Be sure to follow the full tutorial if you're interested in background on how to use TimescaleDB.

 ### Creating a variable